2017 NEAA Student Paper Prize Competitions

 - The papers may be in any sub-field of anthropology and can be given in French, Spanish or English.

 - For the Smith and Omohundro prizes, only the “conference version” of the paper (i.e. the podium version that is actually read) is eligible; this is a paper of 8-12 pages, double spaced, exclusive of bibliography.
 The bibliography should be included with the paper.
 Paper exceeding 15 pages exclusive of the bibliography will not be eligible.

-- For the NEAA poster paper prizes a 2-page, double-spaced, summary of the poster must be provided by February 25 to express the entrants' interest in having their poster judged at the meetings.
-Please send your 2-page summary to Alan Hersker at email@example.com by Feburary 25.
+- For the NEAA poster paper prizes a 2-page, double-spaced, summary of the poster must be provided by February 27 to express the entrants' interest in having their poster judged at the meetings.
+Please send your 2-page summary to Dr. Bishop at [TBA] by February 27.

-- Revised conference papers and poster paper summaries must be received within 1 month of the conference, or by March 29, 2013.
+- Revised conference papers and poster paper summaries must be received within 1 month of the conference, or by April 7, 2017.
 Papers must be submitted online in .doc, .docx, .pdf, or .rtf format.
-Click here to log into our conference system and choose "Student Prize Submission" from the sidebar.
+The link for submitting papers will be available here immediately following the 2017 meeting.

 - A cover page must be attached with the author’s name, address, phone number, email address, institution, department and program.
 Entrants must also specify the competition (graduate or undergraduate, podium or poster) that they are entering.